We support a safe, fair and welcoming environment for everyone

 More information on all of these policies may be found at the UC San Diego Office for the Prevention of Harassment and Discrimination (https://ophd.ucsd.edu).
 Aboard ship, these policies are incorporated into our Safety Mangement System, outlined in Safety Management Manual 296.

-Everyone who embarks aboard a research vessel operated by Scripps is required to affirm that they understand and will abide by our policies regarding drugs, alcohol, and the prevention of harassment & discrimination.
+Everyone who embarks aboard a research vessel operated by Scripps is required to affirm that they understand and will abide by our policies regarding the prevention of harassment & discrimination, as well as our no-tolerance policy on drugs and alcohol.
 Prior to sailing, all participants will be asked to read, sign, and return a Drug, Alcohol & Sexual Harassment (DASH) form that constitutes their agreement to comply to these policies.
 DASH forms are available on the Ship Scheduling Portal, which all participants access as part of their cruise preparation.
-Forms are also available from the Scripps Ship Scheduling Office (email@example.com).
+Forms are also available from the Scripps Ship Scheduling Office (firstname.lastname@example.org).

 Who must file?
 All members of scientific parties aboard SIO-operated research vessels.
 A signed DASH form is valid for one year for use aboard all SIO-operated ships.